informalsystems/hermes/docs/architecture/adr-012-handlers-redesign.md

 {}
 ```

-The generic `TypedStore` trait is defined as follows ->
+The generic `TypedStore` trait is defined as follows.

 ```rust
 pub trait TypedStore<K, V> {